 Other Volunteering Opportunities

-Aside from the many volunteers needed for Casa’s distribution chain, we can often use people for certain administrative tasks: record keeping and filing, for example.
+Aside from the many volunteers needed for CdP’s distribution chain, we can often use people for certain administrative tasks: record keeping and filing, for example.
 Also, we have a particular need for people to—

 - Write thank-you letters (taking some of the load from the shoulders of the faithful volunteer now doing the bulk of those).

 - Help plan and carry out fundraising events.